 Martha is a wife and proud mother and grandmother.
 Her deep spirituality sensitizes her to small wonders and subtleties in Creation.
 A seashore stroll or a walk through a fern-covered forest floor are food for her soul.

 Subjects, Style, and Medium

-Martha’s most recent concentration has been on 3-dimensional, narrative, assemblage statuaries.
-These often incorporate treasures from by-gone eras (e.g., a 19th century sewing machine, a 1940s-era typewriter, pieces of mammoth tusk) or objects found on Martha’s ocean walks.
+A recent concentration has been on 3-dimensional, narrative, assemblage statuaries.
+These assemblage or “bricolage” pieces often incorporate treasures from by-gone eras (e.g., a 19th century sewing machine, a 1940s-era typewriter, pieces of mammoth tusk) or objects found on Martha’s ocean walks.
 Usually the objects in a given assemblage are tied together by a common theme.
-Martha brings a unique twist to this genre of art and her works in this style are featured in a lengthy article in the Summer Harvest 2017 edition of Arabella, Canada’s premiere consumer magazine of art, architecture, and design.
+Martha brings a unique twist to this genre of art and her works in this style are featured in a lengthy article in the “Artists to Collect” section of the tenth anniversary issue of Arabella magazine, Canada’s premiere consumer magazine of art, architecture, and design.

 For paintings, acrylics are Martha’s medium of choice.
 They are well suited to conveying boldness and depth and to highlighting texture and variations in light.
 The intuitive method of painting is very exploratory and experimental.
 Acrylics permit exploration (e.g., of underlying connections) and retreat and then bold stepping forward again.